ilyasergey/scilla-demo/README.md

 easyrun.sh contractName testNum
 ```

-to execute contract `contractname` with a specific test input.
+to execute contract `contractName` with a specific test input number `testNum`.

 For instance, running